 when Seeking Top Surgery?

 When considering your options for gender confirmation, one of the most important decisions you will make will be the selection of your plastic surgeon.
-Board-certified Portland plastic surgeon, Dr. Matthew Lewis, sees each of his patients as so much more than just a patient.
+Our Board-certified Portland plastic surgeon, Dr. Matthew Lewis, sees each of his patients as so much more than just a patient.
 It is his honor to get to know you as an individual and assist you to reveal the physical vessel which aligns with your vision for your body.
 Dr. Lewis is a skilled board-certified plastic surgeon with a mind inspired by science and technical skill, and an enduring compassion for and care for the patients with whom he works.

 Why Should I Choose Dr. Matthew Lewis